screwdriver-cd/guide/docs/cluster-management/configure-buildcluster-queue-worker.md

 1. name should match the queue and routing key defined in rabbitmq configuration.
 1. set `managedByScrewdriver` to `true`, if build cluster is managed by internal Screwdriver team.
 1. set `isActive` to `true` or `false` to turn on/off a build cluster.
-1. set weightage 100 if you have single build cluster and for more than one cluster, distribute weightage accordingly.
+1. set weightage 100 if you have single build cluster and for more than one cluster, distribute the weightage accordingly.

+***Caution**: Build cluster scmContext is derived from API token of specific scm.
+In order to create build clusters with same name for multiple scm, repeat post
+[/v4/buildClusters](https://api.screwdriver.cd/v4/documentation#/v4/postV4Buildclusters) api for each scm account.*

 ## Install RabbitMQ Message Broker